-The tissue that lines your stomach, lungs, heart, and other organs is called mesothelium.
-If a tumor develops in this tissue, it is called mesothelioma.
+The tissue that lines your stomach, lungs, heart and other organs is the mesothelium.
+If a tumor develops in this tissue, it is mesothelioma.
 Tumors may be benign or malignant, with malignant tumors indicating a serious and often advanced form of cancer.

 Mesothelioma is caused by exposure to asbestos.
-When asbestos particles are inhaled, the tiny fibers become lodged in the mesothelium, most often in the lungs.
-The fibers cause inflammation and scarring to occur, which can develop into timorous growths.
+When someone inhales asbestos particles the tiny fibers lodge in the mesothelium, most often in the lungs.
+The fibers cause inflammation and scarring to occur, which can develop into tumorous growths.
 These tumors can also mutate, preventing the body from fighting off cancerous cells.
 Mesothelioma can develop in the lungs, but it is not the same thing as asbestos lung cancer.

 Currently, exposure to asbestos is the only confirmed cause of mesothelioma.
 It is estimated to account for 90 percent of all cases.
-While the dangers of asbestos have been documented for many years prior, it was not until the 1960’s that researchers officially linked asbestos exposure and mesothelioma.
+While the dangers of asbestos are documented for many years prior, it was not until the 1960’s that researchers officially linked asbestos exposure and mesothelioma.

 - Shipyard Workers